Solutions for protecting and enabling your electronic communications data

 Firms can no longer view archived data as ‘historical’.
 It is now frequently considered as an asset that can impact a firm’s business health, customer relationships, and competitive positioning.
 Governance controls need to limit access to data based on defined roles, while fulfilling specific business processes.
 Due to recently introduced data privacy regulations, simply allowing access to specific features and users is no longer an option for effective information governance.

-The Smarsh Connected Archive provides customizable access controls.
+The Smarsh Enterprise Archive provides customizable access controls.
 This allows firms to define specific roles that can access archived data, along with the unique features that those roles are entitled to access.

 Top-end data protection